metadata toggle

 Use during pregnancy or lactation

-Nobilis ND Clone 30 should not be used in birds in lay, except in an emergency.
-On the basis of experience with Nobilis ND Clone 30 emergency, vaccination during lay is not expected to have a negative influence on the egg production when administered to animals that have been previously vaccinated with live and inactivated Newcastle disease vaccine.
+This vaccine should not be used in birds in lay, except in an emergency.
+On the basis of experience with this vaccine, emergency vaccination during lay is not expected to have a negative influence on egg production when administered to animals that have been previously vaccinated with live and inactivated Newcastle disease vaccine.

 Interactions

-Safety and/or efficacy data are available which demonstrates that this vaccine can be mixed with the live infectious bronchitis Ma5 vaccine and live rhinotracheitis (strain 11/94) vaccines by Intervet.
+Safety and/or efficacy data are available which demonstrate that this vaccine can be mixed with the live infectious bronchitis Ma5 vaccine and live rhinotracheitis (strain 11/94) vaccines by Intervet.

-Safety and/or efficacy data are available which demonstrates that this vaccine can be administered 7 days before the administration of Infectous bursal disease vaccine (strain D78).
+Safety and/or efficacy data are available which demonstrate that this vaccine can be administered at least 7 days before the administration of infectious bursal disease vaccine (strain D78).

-Vaccines which target non respiratory diseases (such as Marek’s disease vaccines) may be administered with Nobilis Clone 30 provided that each of the vaccines is administered using the recommended route and the recommended doses.
+Vaccines which target non respiratory diseases (such as Marek’s disease vaccines) may be administered with this vaccine provided that each of the vaccines is administered using the recommended route and the recommended doses.

 Safety and efficacy data are available which demonstrate that this vaccine can be administered, but not mixed to day-old chicks that are vaccinated either by the subcutaneous route or to day-old chicks that have been vaccinated by the in ovo route with Innovax-ND-IBD.